crankery/merp/README.md

 There are 6 power bus connectors per board.
 If you order 5 boards you can connect them all together and have 30 x 16 pin Doepfer sockets (I hope you have at least 104 hp rails if you're doing that)

 This board rquires +12V, -12V and +5V supplies.
 I'm using [Meanwell RT-65](https://www.meanwell.com/webapp/product/search.aspx?prod=RT-65) to power mine.
 The board has no +5V conversion and performs no power regulation.
 If none of your Eurorack modules use +5V you can get away without it.

 Use a tested power supply.
-Turn everything on with none of your precious Eurorack modules connected and ensure the 3 LEDs are lit.

-The mounting holes are suitable for M3 bolts & standoffs.
+Before connecting any of your precious Eurorack modules, power up just the bus board.
+Ensure the LEDs are lit.
+Ensure that the correct voltages present.
+Then connect a Beringer module or something in case it blows up.

 # Renders